jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-The expected response to that message is a regular `state` (TODO: check-is it an `update` message?) message as specified above containining the entirety of the widget model state.
+The expected response to that message is a regular `'update'` message as specified above containining the entirety of the widget model state.

+## Displaying widgets

+TODO: document the display_data message to send to display widgets

+(Note also the comm message to display messages in the old notebook)